Wasp

 Florida (Wasp)

-The Florida mouse is a small, endangered rodent species that is native to the southeastern United States.
-They are typically found in sandy, scrubby habitats such as sandhills, scrub oak forests, and coastal dunes.
-However, it is important to note that Florida mice are not typically found in Brevard or Indian River County, as these areas are not within their natural range.
+The Florida mouse is a small, specialized rodent native to the sandy, scrubby landscapes of the southeastern United States.
+These unique creatures thrive in specific environments like sandhills, scrub oak forests, and coastal dunes.
+It is important to clarify that while they are native to the state, Florida mice are not typically found in Brevard or Indian River County, as these regions fall outside their documented natural range.

 TESTIMONIALS